selva658/selva658/README.md

 Full-Stack Web Development
 Critical Mention an Onclusive Company      April 2022 - Feb 2024

-As a Full Stack Developer, I have played a key role in developing and maintaining web applications using Vue.js on the Front-end and Python Flask on the Back-end.
-My responsibilities include:
+As a Full Stack Developer, significant contributions have been made to the development and upkeep of web applications employing Vue.js for the Front-end and Python Flask for the back-end.
+Responsibilities encompass,

 - Worked on the development of dynamic and responsive user interfaces using Vue.js, ensuring a seamless and engaging user experience.
 - Utilized Vue.js components to modularize the codebase, promoting reusability and maintainability.